|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comté | Press | Contact Us|

 Just opposite lies the upholstery shop of Edgard le Tapissier and the art gallery of Laure's Univers.
 Most of the time you will find Edgard working at the back of his shop on a chair or a sofa, so you can sniff around in his collection of brocante glassware, lamps and what the french call bibelots.
 He has a huge depot of chairs and a wide range of fabrics to choose from.
 At l'Univers de Laure you can discover contemporary works of art from local and Parisian artists.
 She specializes in art at reasonable prices, so there are originals available for every budget.

 Next to the marché couvert or the ‘covered market’ you will find the wonderful world of Eurobroc, run by Christine and Antonio.
-The couple offers a wide range of curious artefacts, antique furniture, brocante, paintings, lamps, books, sculptures and they have a large courtyard with garden furniture and decorations.
+The couple offer a wide range of curious artefacts, antique furniture, brocante, paintings, lamps, books, sculptures and they have a large courtyard with garden furniture and decorations.
 They also do house clearances and this offers new finds on a regular basis.

 Dates of the markets and salons